 Hike to a breathtaking vista up to the Wua Talap overlook, where the challenging trek will reward you with a panorama over the marine park and islands.
 As a bonus, explore a saltwater lake on the Mother Island, Ko Mae Ko.

 Stretching almost 30 feet tall, this half-lion, half-fish statue located at Merlion Park is a mythical symbol said to be the mascot of Singapore.
 Originally positioned by the mouth of the Singapore River, the statue was originally meant to welcome visitors to the city.

 Get your photo taken next to the water-spouting creature with a fish body and lion’s head.
 The monument represents the city’s origins as a fishing village, as well as Singapore’s first name, Singapura, meaning “lion city” in the native language.
 For a different perspective of this popular place, visit at night and admire the unique light display that decorates the creature.

 Wat Arun, Thailand

-Also known as the Temple of Dawn, Wat Arun is one of Thailand’s most famous temples.
+Also known as the Temple of Dawn, Wat Arun is one of the most beautiful temples that Thailand is known for.
 Perched on the edge of the Chao Phraya River, this picturesque landmark is a popular destination for visitors to Bangkok.
 Appreciate the beautiful architecture and fine attention to detail within the temple complex as you tour the grounds.